Jake McCarthy Player Props: Diamondbacks vs. Rays

-On Tuesday, Jake McCarthy (.390 on-base percentage in past 10 games, 80 points above season-long percentage) and the Arizona Diamondbacks play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+On Wednesday, Jake McCarthy (.366 on-base percentage in past 10 games, 57 points above season-long percentage) and the Arizona Diamondbacks face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
 First pitch is at 9:40 PM ET.

 Jake McCarthy Game Info & Props vs. the Rays